sunrisedangercobb/hyperspin_manager/README.md

  - Add generation of database.xml based on your files.
  - Add a scraper to automatically pull database files from hyperlist.
  - Add pathing handler so the program can be run from absolute path.
+ - Add updating your database with your missing roms list.
+Active = No.